 4) We will do a home visit and vet check.

-5) If you are cleared to adopt, you'll be able to pay the adoption fee and take your kitty home once they are medically cleared!
+5) If you are cleared to adopt, you will be able to make a moderate donation (to continue our work!) and take your kitty home once they are medically cleared!

 The application can be downloaded by clicking below: